 The standard of living is quite high in Singapore but students do get concessions, and on average a student would need SGD 1200 per month for living costs.
 Tuition fees would range between SGD 22000–SGD 30000 [Per what period?] but can vary by subject.
 Tuition fees for pursuing PhD degrees related to medicine and nursing tend to be higher.
 Scholarships are available for meritorious students.
 International universities with a campus in Singapore range from having nominal or no tuition fees to higher tuition fees compared to local universities.

 PhD scholarships are mainly awarded based on academic excellence.
-The scholarship amount usually covers tuition and cost of living.
+The scholarship amount usually covers tuition and the cost of living.
 Examples of some scholarships include:

 • NUS research scholarships